-TruCluster software Version 5.0A and higher provides the infrastructure that makes a rolling upgrade possible.
+TruCluster Server Version 5.0A and higher provides the infrastructure that makes a rolling upgrade possible.

-For more detailed information about using the rolling upgrade process to install a new operating system or TCR version, see the Version 5.1 or higher TruCluster software Software Installation manual.
+For more detailed information about using the rolling upgrade process to install a new operating system or TruCluster software version, see the Version 5.1 or higher Cluster Installation manual.

-Note If you have not yet created your cluster, Compaq recommends that yo patch your system first.
-See Section 3.3 for this time-saving procedure
+Note If you have not yet created your cluster, Compaq recommends that you patch your system first.
+See Section 3.3 for this time-saving procedure.